tarehart/aws-appconfig-poller/README.md

 - The config document could have been changed to something your configParser can't handle.

-If there's an immediate connection problem during startup, and we're unable to retrieve the configuration even once, we'll fail fast from the poller.start() function.
+If there's an immediate connection problem during startup, and we're unable to retrieve the configuration even once, we'll report it in the response from poller.start(), and continue attempting to connect in the background.

 If we startup successfully, but some time later there are problems polling, we'll report the error via the errorCausingStaleValue response attribute and continue polling in hopes